Elections of the Student Government Association

-All Officers are expected to serve office hours.
-Officers must serve 20 hours per week to receive an allocated scholarship.
+All officers must be currently enrolled as a full-time undergraduate student.
+All officers are expected to serve office hours.
+Officers must serve 15 hours per week to receive an allocated scholarship.
 The roles of the Student Government Association Officers hold a level of dedication and expectation of excellence.
 As respected SGA Officers, you will be expected to hold the peace and protect the welfare of all Bobcats at St. Thomas University.
 Failure to meet the following obligations and upholding the following forms can result in reconsideration and possible removal from the Student Government Association.

-- Treasurer and Secretary of Communication position candidates must have a minimum of thirty credits successfully completed at St. Thomas University by the start of the campaign process;
+- Secretary of Communication position candidates must have a minimum of thirty credits completed at St. Thomas University by the start of the campaign process;

 - Candidates must have and maintain a minimum academic GPA of a 3.0 per semester, not to fall below a cumulative 3.0 overall;